-The rest of the plagues attacked the food supply the gods were supposed to supply through Pharaoh.
+The rest of the plagues attacked the food supply that the gods were supposed to supply through Pharaoh.
 While they convinced many of the Egyptian people that the God of the Hebrews was almighty, Pharaoh did not, since it did not touch him personally.
 He was trying to haggle with God to get the best deal possible for him and his people.
 When God took the pressure off, he backed down.
-Eventually, the plagues got to the place where even the advisors of Pharaoh advised he relent.
+Eventually, the plagues got to the place where even the advisors of Pharaoh advised him to relent.
 Pharaoh did not let them go.
-This lead to God unleashing the Angel of Death, the last and greatest plague of all.
+This led to God unleashing the Angel of Death, the last and greatest plague of all.

 Rev. Robert E. Smith